setevik/wolt-cli/README.md

 ```
 and provide token value when prompted.

-Unfortunately, automatic token retrieval blocked due to Wolt's bot-detection.
-Do you'll need to do this periodically.
+Unfortunately, automatic token retrieval is blocked due to Wolt's bot-detection.
+So you'll need to do this periodically.

 ### 2. Sync Orders